ICC Water Heater Safety

 10. Smaller diameter than TPR valve outlet;

-11. Connected to waste pipe;
+11. Connected to plumbing waste pipe;

 12. In-line pump installed;